 The SCUBA-2 data acquisition (DA) system writes out a data file every 30 seconds; each of which contains 22 MB of data.
 The only exception is the final science scan which will usually be smaller (7.9 MB in the example above), typically requiring less than 30 seconds of data to complete the observation.

 Note: All of these files are written out eight times, once for each of the eight sub-arrays.
-It should also be noted that the POL-2 instrument has not been released from commissioning at 450 m.
+It should also be noted that the POL-2 instrument has not yet been fully released from commissioning at 450 m (a “shared risk” approach is currently in use).

 The main data array in each NDF is a cube, with the first two dimensions corresponding to bolometer columns and rows within a sub-array, and the third dimension corresponding to time slice index (sampled at roughly 200 Hz).